forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Resources on the Military Situation
 * Institute for the Study of War. <https://www.understandingwar.org/>
+* 'Jomini of the West' on Twitter: <https://twitter.com/JominiW>

 ### Resources Official Channels
 * UK Ministry of Defence <https://twitter.com/DefenceHQ/>